Forceflow/libmorton/README.md

 inline void morton3D_64_decode(const uint_fast64_t morton, uint_fast32_t& x, uint_fast32_t& y, uint_fast32_t& z);
 </pre>

+If you want to take advantage of the BMI2 instruction set (only available on Intel Haswell processors and newer), make sure `__BMI2__` is defined before you include `morton.h`.

 ## Testing
 The *test* folder contains tools I use to test correctness and performance of the libmorton implementation.
 This section is under heavy re-writing, but might contain some useful code for advanced usage.